 Mistake 4: Expect a price model based on volume.

-When you buy a ready-made software product, you have a clear idea of what discount you can expect.
+When you buy a ready-made software product, you clearly know what discount you can expect.
 Volume-based pricing cannot be applied to custom development.
 It is important to focus on your priorities, instead of looking for a discount at any cost.
 The best way to evaluate a project is a cost-benefit analysis.
-Very often, to evaluate custom software development, it is important to compare the cost of the project with the costs that will be incurred by the business if no action is taken.
+Very often, to evaluate custom software development, it is important to compare the cost of the project with the costs that the business will incur if no action is taken.

 How to approach the provision of custom software for your company?